TIBHannover/ConfIDent_schema/docs/EventFormatSpecification.md

 name: EventFormatSpecification
-description: An academic event format specification is a plan specification that classifies a planned gathering of people in an academic context according to some sociocultural format, which provides implicit and explicit details on how this gathing is to be carried out by its participants in terms of achieving certain objectives, fulfiling certain conditions and performing certain actions.
+description: An academic event format specification is a plan specification that classifies a planned gathering of people in an academic context according to some sociocultural format, which provides implicit and explicit details on how this gathering is to be carried out by its participants in terms of achieving certain objectives, fulfilling certain conditions and performing certain actions.
 It thus concretizes the expectations of the contributors of an academic event.
-While the explicit details are often provied as concrete parts (e.g. deadline or attendance fee specifications), the implicit details depend on the semantics encoded in the words used for the classification of academic events (e.g. "conference" or "workshop").
+While the explicit details are often provided as concrete parts (e.g. deadline or attendance fee specifications), the implicit details depend on the semantics encoded in the words used for the classification of academic events (e.g. "conference" or "workshop").
 Depending on the sociocultural